Updated: 5 days ago

 There are many athletes, both professional and recreational, who are using CBD both pre and post workout.
 You have probably seen many people posting pictures of droppers, or CBD lotions and salves and speaking about how they use CBD to make workouts more comfortable or aid in recovery.
 It has become as common as protein and carbs as part of the post-workout recovery regimen.
 We have many clients who tell us it has helped them control muscle and joint soreness and improve the speed of workout recovery.

 CBD works best when you use it with a plan and consistently.
 There are many methods, including CBD topicals, CBD tinctures, gummies, and even inhalable options.
 There are more research articles everyday about says about CBD and muscle recovery.
-This article presents some of the highlights.
+This article presents some of the highlights for using CBD for fitness.

 CBD (or Cannabidiol) is a chemical compound found in all Cannabis sativa plants.
 The exact same atoms that make tetrahydrocannabinol (THC) combine differently to make up CBD.
 While THC is psychoactive (intoxicating), CBD is not.
 The short version is that THC products cause the user to feel “high,” whereas CBD does not.
 It does, however, have many benefits for the body.
 CBD is primarily anti-inflammatory.
 Consumers use it for three primary reasons.
 These are chronic discomfort, help with sleep, and to calm anxious feelings.